 Les visites virtuelles de bénévoles francophones sont disponibles mais ne sont pas garanties (selon la disponibilité des bénévoles).

-- Book: grade-appropriate and focused on building agricultural literacy (FR/EN)
+- Book (EN/FR): grade-appropriate and focused on building agricultural literacy.

-- Teacher Guide: instructions and curricular connections to help you use the activities in your lessons.
-(EN)
+- Teacher Guide (EN/FR): instructions and curricular connections to help you use the activities in your lessons moving forward.

 New to AITC-M?

-If you didn't participate in CALM 2022 or Follow the Farmers this fall, you will need to first create a teacher profile when you go to register for CALM.
+If you are new to participating in our programs, you will need to first create a teacher profile on aitcdashboard.ca.
 Once you have a profile, you will be able to register for CALM.
 Save your username and password to register for all our programs.

 CALM is made possible thanks to financial support from Agriculture in the Classroom Canada and Cargill.